DouglasUrner/GDP1/units/3/assignments/U3.4-apis/index.md

 * I can explain what the term **API** means to a programmer.
 * I can propose methods (functions) to include in a simple API
+* I can create a simple program that uses an API.

 ## Instructions